-Average ratio across the County is 20.5 outstanding consents to every 1 completion, however is not an accurate figure as due to the COVID Pandemic the Annual Residential survey of outstanding permissions was unable to take place and the residential completions figure was comprised of information from Building Control and Planning Officer knowledge.
+Average ratio across the County is 6 outstanding consents to every 1 completion, this is a significant drop on previous years and demonstrates the continued demand for new properties locally much of which is evidenced in the buoyant housing market.
+However year on year the figure remains highly variable and not a truly useful indicator.
 Completions are also complicated by external factors outside the control of the LPA including financing requirements, the lack of volume builders, the limited commercial finance available to small builders and the cautious approach of mortgage companies to house purchasers, for example.
-This year's figure of 20.5 consents compares to 9.5 (2019), 14 (2018) 8.5 (2017), 7.1 (2016), 12.3 (2015) and 9.3 (2014).
+This year's figure of 6 consents compares to 20.5 (2020) (data collection affected by COVID-19), 9.5 (2019), 14 (2018) 8.5 (2017), 7.1 (2016), 12.3 (2015) and 9.3 (2014).